 Given the complexity of divorce in blended families, it is absolutely imperative that you work with a skilled family lawyer.
 Whether your primary concerns involve child custody, visitation, or support, your attorney can help you arrive at the best possible outcome for both you and your family — no matter its size or scope.

-Whether you’re on your first, second, or third divorce, the team at the Brown Law Offices can help.
+Whether you’re on your first, second, or third divorce, the team at the law firm of Barna, Guzy & Steffen, Ltd. can help.
 Get in touch today to learn more about our approach to blended family divorces.